-Adding an enrichment program at Booker High to the existing programs at McIntosh Middle and Sarasota High was a natural expansion of SSTRIDE.
+A natural expansion for SSTRIDE in Sarasota County included adding an enrichment program at Booker High School to the existing programs at McIntosh Middle and Sarasota High.

-Booker is Sarasota County's only low-income and predominantly minority high school, with 71% of its 1,304 students either Black, Hispanic or multi-racial, according to National Center for Education Statistics for the 2020-21 school year.
+Booker is Sarasota County's only low-income and predominantly minority high school, 71 percent of its 1,304 students eitherBlack, Hispanic or multi-racial, according to National Center for Education Statistics for the 2020-21 school year.